 But, playing is not all we do.
 During treatment sessions, there is serious work happening.
 From stacking blocks to playing with puppets, all these activities are specifically chosen to help your child learn new skills or continue to build on existing skills.
-Some of these exercises and methods can be used and practiced at home.
+Some of these exercises and methods can be used and practiced outside of sessions.

-At Children’s, we’re experts on kids’ therapy — but you’re the expert on your own child.
+At Children’s Minnesota, we’re experts on kids’ therapy — but you’re the expert on your own child.
 By joining forces, we can help your child grow up more confident and independent.
 That’s the power of teamwork.